Davi0254/Mr_Dave_Idiomas/README.md

 # Mr_Dave_Idiomas

-Mr_Dave_Idiomas é uma plataforma web full stack desenvolvida para permitir que os alunos da escola Mr Dave Idiomas acessem materiais de estudo relacionados ao seu curso.
-Os alunos podem fazer login e acessar páginas com apostilas e áudios dos cursos, com acesso restrito ao curso em que estão matriculados.
+Mr_Dave_Idiomas is a full-stack web platform developed to allow students at Mr Dave Idiomas to access study materials related to their courses.
+Students can log in and access pages containing course books and audio materials, with access restricted to the course in which they are enrolled.

-# 🚀 Tecnologias Utilizadas
+# 🚀 Technologies Used

-Front-end:
+**Front-end:**

-HTML
+* HTML

-CSS
+* CSS

-JavaScript
+* JavaScript

-React
+* React

-Tailwind CSS
+* Tailwind CSS

-Back-end:
+**Back-end:**

-Node.js
+* Node.js

-Express
+* Express

-Banco de Dados:
+**Database:**

-PostgreSQL
+* PostgreSQL

-# 📌 Funcionalidades
+# 📌 Features

-Autenticação de usuários (login e logout)
+* User authentication (login and logout)

-Controle de acesso com permissões baseadas no curso matriculado
+* Access control with permissions based on the enrolled course

-Página de apostilas e áudios organizados por curso
+* Course-specific pages for organized books and audio materials

-Design responsivo e moderno com Tailwind CSS
+* Modern and responsive design using Tailwind CSS